PitchConnect/referee-stats-fogis/CONTRIBUTING.md

 3. **Communication**:
    - Clearly state what you're doing and why in commit messages and PR descriptions
    - When replacing or closing PRs, explain the reason for doing so
+   - Always check CONTRIBUTING.md (this document) for project-specific guidelines

 ## License